-- Two Blasts "Archers may walk to the shooting line." - One Blast "Archers may load their bows and begin shooting." - Three Blasts "Archers may walk to the target line to retrieve arrows." - Five or More Blasts "STOP SHOOTING and put your arrow back in your quiver."
+Two Blasts - "Archers may walk to "get bows" and go to the shooting line."

+One Blast - "Archers may load their bows and begin to "shoot"."

+Three Blasts - "Archers may walk to the target line to "go get arrows."

+Five or More Blasts - "STOP SHOOTING and put your arrow back in your quiver, bow on the rack and walk behind the waiting line."